alexfig/HAZA/README.md

 # Steps to run
 1. From root directory: npm install
 2. From client directory: bower install
+3. Stop any instances of MySQL servers running, and then restart
+   - On macs, to stop server: mysql.server stop
+   - On macs, to start server: mysql.server start
-3. Create an agar database for MySQL (can be done from any directory)
+4. Create an agar database for MySQL (can be done from any directory)
-   - On macs, mysql -uroot <password> (this should open the MySQL command line interface)
+   - On macs: mysql -uroot <password> (this should open the MySQL command line interface)
    - CREATE DATABASE agar; (type this in MySQL and verify the database has been created)
-4. Change the root password for MySQL in the DB folder
+5. Change the root password for MySQL in the DB folder
    - Open up ./DB/models.js
    - Change the third parameter in the Sequelize constructor to be your root MySQL password
-5. Run the server
+6. Run the server
    - From the parent directory, run the following command: node ./server/server.js
    - Watch terminal for server messages based on user logins and server errors